Using Stacks

 knot stack create lamp-stack myproject production

-This creates spaces named myproject-db, myproject-web, and myproject-cache (one per space in the definition, named prefix-name).
+This creates spaces named myproject-db, myproject-web, and myproject-cache (one per space in the template, named prefix-name).
 Each space is created with:

 • The stack field set to the stack name (myproject by default, or the name argument)